Statutory Audit vs Internal Audit

 Reporting and Outcome

-The outcome and reporting process also highlight the difference between internal audit and statutory audit.
+The outcome and reporting process also highlights the difference between internal audit and statutory audit.
 Statutory auditors provide an audit opinion on the financial statements to the shareholders and the public, which forms part of the annual report.
 Conversely, internal audit reports are usually confidential and are presented to senior management and the board of directors for internal use.

 Actionable Tip: